Five students in classroom with computer screens of weather images in background

 Core Courses15

-At least 15 credits are from lecture courses numbered 600 or above in the department.
+At least 15 credits must be from lecture courses numbered 600 or above in the department.
 Seminars, research credits, and audited courses are not included.

 ATM OCN 900 Seminar-Meteorology1-2